-What is a Big Idea
+What is a Big Idea?

-A Big Idea is expected to be innovative, distinctive, and compelling and have the potential to create transformational change.
+A Big Idea is expected to be innovative, distinctive and compelling and have the potential to create transformational change.
 We’re seeking ideas that will excite and inspire and are on a much larger scale than a single research grant.

 Importantly, Big Ideas should have the potential to be achievable and deliver a step change if resourced in the right way.
 The Big Ideas should appeal to the research and innovation communities that would be expected to play a central role in realising their potential.

-How to submit a Big Idea
+How do I submit a Big Idea?

-After submission BBSRC will communicate with idea originators relating to the progress of their idea in the pipeline.
+Ideas will be batched on a regular basis (approximately quarterly) and reviewed and prioritised utilising the most appropriate mechanisms in BBSRC’s strategic advisory network.
+Post-submission, BBSRC will communicate with originators relating to the progress of their idea in the pipeline.

-Ask us a question about the Bioscience Big Ideas Pipeline
+Bioscience Big Ideas Pipeline